To juice or not to juice? In the past few years, the craze has swept across the world with more and more people hopping on the juicing bandwagon.

 Myth #6 Juicing gives you energy

 Claims of superhuman energy levels from juicing are not uncommon.
-Many juicing fans claim that because the body has to break down whole foods, this takes up energy - if you liquefy these foods, the energy will not be used.
+Many juicing fans claim that drinking juice can spare energy that the body might normally use to break down the whole version of the food.

-An extreme juice diet can in fact lead to a loss of energy because of the loss of glycogen stores of energy in the body.
-The body burns through these stores when it fast.
+An extreme juice diet can in fact lead to a loss of energy.
+This is because of the depleted glycogen stores in the body.
+The body burns through these stores when it fasts, similar to those starting a Ketogenic diet.
 This process can result in low blood sugar which can lead to low energy, shakiness, headaches, and fatigue.
+It is dangerous for anyone who might have a predisposition for low blood sugar or blood pressure to begin this fast, as it might lead to development or worsening of these symptoms.

 Myth #7: Juicing cleanses the body

 The idea behind the term ‘cleanse’ is that by limiting yourself to a diet of juice alone, the rest of the toxins built up inside the body will be released and you will be left with only natural, healthy nutrients.
-The truth is, the human body detoxifies itself through a natural process, regardless of what you eat or drink.
+The truth is the human body detoxifies itself through natural processes regardless of what you eat or drink.
 This process occurs in the liver, kidneys, and gastrointestinal tract.

 Myth #8: There are zero proven health benefits of juicing